amalgam8/amalgam8/README.md

 There is also an end-to-end
 [test & deploy demo](https://github.com/amalgam8/examples/blob/master/demo-script.md)
 that you can try out on your local vagrant box.
+This is a good place to start, if you're new to Amalgam8.

 The repository's root directory includes a Vagrant file that provides an environment with everything installed and ready to build/run the samples: